shobasantosh/ML-Spec---Andrew-Ng-Coursera/README.md

 Machine Learning Specialization - Andrew Ng Coursera

-This repository includes work I've done while enrolled in this specialization.
+This repository includes lab work from the course.
+Note that the code is given and I have replicated it to learn the material.